Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddObservables.rst

 ``````````````````````````````````````````

 Edit the :file:`StringIntTableHandler.py` file to accept the :code:`tupleObservable`
-argument and notify the observable when an update occurs.
+argument and notifyDeviceInfo the observable when an update occurs.

 ----